-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
+We do not rely on consent as a legal basis for processing your personal data..
 You have the right to withdraw consent to marketing at any time by contacting us or clicking unsubscribe on our emails.

 Purposes for which we will use your personal data

 We have set out below, in a table format, a description of all the ways we may use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below:

 Legitimate Interest means the interest of our business in conducting and managing our business, to enable us to give you the best product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.